 To be completed by the undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
-Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes.)
-The life and previous experience of practice that I bring with me to this placement are...
+Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes).
+See Appendix 1 in Guidelines for the National Competence Assessment Document.

+The previous applicable experiences that I bring with me to this practice placement are ...

-The learning outcomes and opportunities that I hope to achieve during this practice placement are...
+The learning outcomes and opportunities that I hope to achieve during this practice placement are ...

-The relevant theoretical and practical learning that I bring to this practice placement are...
+The relevant theoretical and practical learning that I bring to this practice placement are ...

-NMBI National Competence Assessment Document - YEAR ONE Competence Assessment Interviews
+NMBI National Competence Assessment Document - YEAR TWO Competence Assessment Interviews

-PRACTICE PLACEMENT: PRELIMINARY INTERVIEW (Must be completed within the first 2 days)
+PRACTICE PLACEMENT: PRELIMINARY INTERVIEW

+(Must be completed within the first 2 days)

 Name of Preceptor

 Name of Associate Preceptor

-To be completed by the nursing student: Learning needs identified by nursing student (refer to practice placement learning outcomes)
+To be completed by the Nursing Student: Learning needs identified by the nursing students ent (refer to practice placement lea arning o utcomes)

+4. December 201

-To be completed by the Preceptor/Associate Preceptor: Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes)
+To be completed by the Preceptor/Associa Learning plan agreed with Preceptor/Associa the practice placement learning outcomes) t (in acc cordance with

+the practice practice the function of the practice practi

-Orientation to practice placement date and Practice Placement learning outcomes Date:
+Orientation to practice placement and Practice placement learning outcomes Γ Date:

-Nursing Student signature Date:
+Nursing student signature E Date:

-Preceptor/Associate Preceptor signature Date:
+Preceptor/Associate Preceptor signature E Date:

 Proposed date for mid interview

-Proposed date for final interview
+Proposed date for the final interview

-NMBI National Competence Assessment Document - YEAR ONE Competence Assessment Interviews
+NMBI National Competence Assessment Document - YEAR TWO Competence Assessment Interviews